microsoft/terminal/doc/specs/#1564 - Settings UI/cascading-settings.md

 #### Add New --> Duplicate Profile

 The Add new profile button in the navigation menu would take you to a new page.
 This page will have radio buttons listing your profiles along with a default settings option.
-The user can choose to either duplicate a profile or create a enw one from the default settings.
+The user can choose to either duplicate a profile or create a new one from the default settings.
 Once the user makes a selection, the settings UI will take them to their new profile page.
 The fields on that profile page will be filled according to which profile selection the user made.

 ![Add new profile](./add-new-profile.png)